alexander-jiang/riichi-bot/diary.md

 kami  (north): 4z1z6z5z1s4m

 Analysis:
 - In game, I chose to cut 6m -- I think my logic was that I wanted to keep the two dora (7s) and the nearby tiles (including 4s).
-But in hindsight, with shimo discarding two 3p already, keeping the 2p is questionable.
-And the 6m is quite useful, expanding our ability to accept manzu tiles for good waits, which is useful given that we do not have 5 clear groups yet: the souzu tiles would ideally become 2 groups that both use dora (7s), but we'd also like to keep 4s to be able to accept 23s.
-The pinzu tiles look like a clear pair + group (112p-56p): because two 3p tiles are visible, the 2p is unlikely to be useful.
+But in hindsight, this hand does not yet have 5 clear groups if manzu is restricted to 1 group. the souzu tiles would ideally become 2 groups that both use dora (7s), but we'd also like to keep 4s to be able to accept 23s.
+The pinzu tiles look like a clear pair + group (112p-56p): because two 3p tiles are visible (shimo discarded), the 2p is unlikely to be useful.
+And the 3456m shape is quite useful, allowing us to accept almost any manzu tile to improve to 1-shanten.

 ukiere map after discard: (improving to 1 shanten) discard 7s: 12345678m12347p23456  9s